 Your Long-Term Investments Be Comprised Of Index Funds

-It’s also worth mentioning here, that we ALWAYS recommend that people invest their money in index funds, rather than picking individual stocks!
 Once you decide on your share of stocks and bonds, you’ll want to pick index funds that are made up of a bunch of different stocks and bonds.
 You do this to diversify your investments and to track the broader market.
-The reason you want to track the broader market, is because between trading commissions and bad bets, you won’t be able to consistently beat the market over the long term by picking individual stocks.
+The reason you want to track the broader market is that after paying trading commissions and making bad bets, you won’t be able to consistently beat the market over the long term by picking individual stocks.

 Example portfolios and their Asset Allocation